PSD2

 Sandbox Environment for PSD2 APIs

 A sandbox environment for the dedicated PSD2 interface is available.
 The sandbox environment has the same TPP requirements for use as our production environment.
 (At the moment we do not trust test QWACs) No sign-up or registration is needed.
-The Sandbox environment covers both Sparebanken Vest, and Bulder Banks API experience.
+The Sandbox environment covers both Sparebanken Norge, and Bulder Banks API experience.
 It only provides a single sandbox SCA solution.

 For more information about the sandbox environment check this Github repository.